pasxn/digital-soc-design/README.md

-# Digital-SoC-Design
+# RTL Design and Verification
-Studying SoC design roadmap
+RTL design and verification roadmap